Kimonas Zografakis: Early years

 Kimonas Zografakis was born and raised in the village of Kastelli Pediados in Crete.
 His parents were Georgios (nicknamed Xirouhis, Greek: Ξηρούχης) and Ekaterini (née Katzagiannakis) Zografakis, who had two daughters and six sons.
 During the Greco-Italian War (1940–41), Kimon Zografakis served on the Albanian front.

 World War II

 After the surrender of mainland Greece in April 1941, Zografakis returned to Crete.
 He participated in the Battle of Crete, fighting at Kokkini Chani, just east of Heraklion, Crete along the coastal highway.
 After the fall of Crete, he rejoined his family at Kastelli.
 In early 1942, the German occupation forces started the expansion of the nearby airfield.
-Zografakis' father, elected as the president of the local community, was ordered to organize his fellow villagers into forced labor camps at the behest of their Germans occupiers.
+Zografakis' father, elected as the president of the local community, was ordered to organize his fellow villagers into forced labor camps at the behest of their German occupiers.
 However, he was unwilling to cooperate and he resigned from his post.
 He moved his family to the village of Kastamonitsa, a village just southeast of Kastelli.
 At Kastamonitsa, the entire family partook in the resistance, developing links with EOK.